minana96/green-lab/android_runner/critical_css_experiment/README.md

 # Steps to configure experiment

-This document gives an overview over the sequence of steps that you need to execute to replicate the experiment using your laptop and Android mobile device.
+This document gives an overview over the sequence of steps that you need to execute to replicate the Critical CSS experiment using your laptop and Android mobile device.

 **Step 1**: Create a virtual environment called `venv` in the root folder of the repository.
 Make sure this is active from now on for any further interaction (`source venv/bin/activate`).
 Install all required python packages using `pip install -r requirements.txt`.